lpapp-muw/EANM-AI-QC/README.md

 ## Reviews - Medical (Imaging) Use Cases

+In case you are interested in where the field stands, read the following reviews:

 Review of medical image processing using quantum-enabled algorithms (2024) – Fei Yan et al. A comprehensive review of how quantum and quantum-inspired algorithms enhance traditional medical image processing, covering applications in disease diagnosis and medical image security.
 The authors survey advances in quantum-assisted image analysis (e.g. segmentation, optimization methods) and outline current performance limitations and future development plans for quantum techniques in imaging:
 [Link](https://link.springer.com/article/10.1007/s10462-024-10932-x)